AdamWilsonLab/singularity-geospatial-r/README.md

 ## *NIX systems (Mac and Linux)
 Use terminal to ssh to the server as explained in [singularity_start.sh](https://github.com/AdamWilsonLab/singularity-geospatial-r/blob/main/singularity_start.sh).
 Add something like the following to your .ssh/config file to simplify connecting with port forwarding via ssh.
+You will then have to update HOST to the host address and PORT_NUMBER to the updated port number.

 ```
 Host rserver
 HostName HOST
 LocalForward 8787 HOST:PORT_NUMBER
-User adamw
+User $USER
 ForwardX11 yes
 ForwardAgent yes
 ```